 David chooses punishment directly from the hands of God.
 It would be harsh, but it would be just.
 The justice of people is often unpredictable, capricious, and lacking mercy and grace.

 The Father sent an angel of destruction and three days of plague began.
-Sadly, people died.
+People died.
 David was grieved and guilty.
 The angel was about to strike Jerusalem, and David pleaded with the Father on behalf of the people of the city.

 2 Samuel 24:17 When David saw the angel, he said to the LORD, “I am the one who has sinned and done wrong!
 But these people are as innocent as sheep – what have they done?
 Let your anger fall against me and my family.”

 David loved sheep.
 Both the four-footed woolly kind and the two-footed human variety.
-The best of David is now seen.
+The best of David now rises to the top.
 David took full responsibility.
-He was the sinful party; he is the one who deserved to be punished.
+He was the sinful party.
+He is the one who deserved to be punished.
 He was the one who ordered the census, not the people of Israel.
-He had not realized that his sinful act would have such a devastating effect on others not involved in the decision.
+He had not taken into consideration that his sinful act would have such devastating collateral damage.

-He had acted as a selfish, prideful king, now he was acting as a selfless shepherd.
+He had acted like a selfish, supercilious king, now he was acting as a selfless shepherd.
 He asked that the Father punish him and his household rather than the innocent sheep of the house of Israel.

 David was a man after the Father’s own heart (1 Samuel 13:14).
 The Father responded in grace, lovingkindness, and mercy.